 Due to its rarity and purity, and its natural white colour, associated with its enduring quality and resistance to tarnishing, platinum has been used for decoration since the 7th century BC.
 Today, platinum is a very popular metal for bridal jewellery in many countries and for fashion jewellery in Asia in particular.
 With the rise of consumer wealth, China has become the largest market accounting for 50 per cent of the world's platinum jewellery off take.

-To find out more about platinum and palladium jewellery, also visit the following links:
+To find out more about platinum jewellery, also visit the link of our partner association PGI: